Chairs

 Andrée-Anne Lemieux, Directrice de la Chaire

-On Friday, June 14, 2024, Mane -the first French group and one of the worldwide leaders of the Fragrance and Flavour industry- and Institut Français de la Mode (IFM) joined forces to create a research and teaching chair on Diversity & Inclusion in Beauty, headed by research professor Caroline Ardelet, PhD.
-This 3-year partnership will contribute to a reflection on the impact of beliefs and practices on the representation of beauty worldwide.
+On Friday, June 14, 2024, Mane -the first French group and one of the worldwide leaders of the Fragrance and Flavor industry- and Institut Français de la Mode (IFM) joined forces to create a research and teaching chair on Diversity & Inclusion in Beauty, headed by research professor Caroline Ardelet, PhD.
+This partnership contributes to a reflection on the impact of beliefs and practices on the representation of beauty worldwide.

-The Diversity & Inclusion in Beauty Chair will pursue 2 major objectives:
+The Diversity & Inclusion in Beauty Chair pursues 2 major objectives:

-• a Mane x IFM challenge that will bring together 20 students from IFM and the NYU Stern Business School on various themes such as Chinese pride, non-gendered beauty, natural and ancestral gestures, the relationship with innovation and technology (AI)
+- a Mane x IFM challenge that brings together 20 students from IFM and the NYU Stern Business School on various themes such as Chinese pride, non-gendered beauty, natural and ancestral gestures, the relationship with innovation and technology (AI)

 Caroline Ardelet, Chair Director